 - 1/2 long English cucumber sliced

-- 10 thin slices red onion or 2 green onion sprigs chopped
+- 10 thin slices red onion or 2 chopped green onion sprigs

-- 1 tbsp sesame seeds better toasted
+- 1 tbsp sesame seeds preferably toasted

-- 2 tbsp apple cider white vinegar
+- 2 tbsp apple cider or white vinegar

-- 2 tbsp extra virgin olive oil
+- 2 tbsp olive oil extra virgin

 - Ground black pepper to taste